 10 Health Benefits of Mountain Biking

 Over the last few decades, mountain biking has remained a popular outdoor recreational activity.
-According to the Outdoor Industry Foundation, nearly 40 million people mountain bike every year in the U.S.
+According to the Outdoor Industry Foundation, nearly 40 million people mountain bike every year in the U.S. The health benefits of mountain biking are crucial as public health concerns like obesity, heart disease, and diabetes rise.
+Physical exercise, especially outdoors, is becoming more critical to our health as individuals and as a society.

 Mountain biking is a fun and exciting way to enjoy the many health benefits of regular fitness and cardiovascular exercise including: